Driver killed after SUV crashes into utility pole in Camden

 CAMDEN, N.J.
-(WPVI) --A crash has shut down a section of the Admiral Wilson Boulevard in Camden.
+(WPVI) --A section of Admiral Wilson Boulevard in Camden, New Jersey remains closed after a fatal crash.

-An SUV crashed into a pole, which caused the power lines to fall on top of an SUV.
+Firefighters and medics were called to Admiral Wilson Boulevard near the Federal Street overpass around 3:45 a.m. after an SUV crashed into utility poles and brought down power lines.

 The driver of that SUV was killed.

-Two others inside the SUV were injured.
+Two others inside were injured.

 The power lines also fell on top of a pickup truck going in the opposite direction.

-The driver of the pickup truck is okay.
+That driver is okay.

-The Admiral Wilson Boulevard is closed now between the Ben Franklin Bridge and Baird Boulevard.
+The Admiral Wilson Boulevard is closed between the Ben Franklin Bridge and Baird Boulevard as crews clear the scene.

-Action News is told that it will remain closed for several hours until authorities can repair the pole.

 ------